djc0428/djc0428.github.io/index.md

     )
 ```
 ## Enhancement Two: Algorithms and Data Structure
-This time, the section being looked at for the algorithms and data structure section of my ePortfolio was mainly making the main method more efficient and expanding the find by average method.
+The section being looked at for the algorithms and data structure section of my ePortfolio was mainly making the main method more efficient and expanding the find by average method.
 The improvements made were adding type checking to the user inputs for the high and low values to search by as well as swapping the high and low values when necessary.

+### Reflection

+ When creating the original project the goal was to query the MongoDB database for the goals specified by the assignment.
+When improving it, I learned about how it is tricky to determine the typing of a variable in python.
+The best way to determine that is to try and convert to a float and if it failed, that showed it was not the correct type (string or double).
+The challenges were also shown in what I learned, where I had to determine the different types of variables in python.
+I had to try a few different methods before I was able to effectively determine if the input was a float.

 This snippet shows the enhancements to the main method to type check the high and low values
 ```python
     if userInput == "h":